prateek-senapati/COVID-19-India-EDA/README.md

 # COVID-19 (India) Data Analysis and Visualization

-This notebook uses data analysis and visualization to analyze the effects of the ongoing COVID-19 pandemic in India and create visualizations for important observations made during the analysis.
+This notebook uses data analysis and visualization to analyze the effects of the ongoing COVID-19 pandemic in India and creates visualizations for important observations made during the analysis.Also this can be very useful to track and have a record of this pandemic which has affected whole world and therefore suitable preventive measures can be taken till a vaccine is made to fight against this deadly virus.

 **Language Used:** Python 3